-- Produce business writing that meets professional standards at the master's level. - Deliver professional oral presentations at the master's level. - 3.
-Exhibit an understanding of business, economic, and accounting concepts as they apply to healthcare administration. - 4.
-Develop an advanced level of knowledge of the roles, responsibilities, and necessary skills used in the Healthcare Administration sector. - 5.
-Analyze problem and synthesize information using critical thinking skills and offer defensible solutions within the Healthcare Administration field.
+- Students will be able to produce writing that meets professional standards at the doctoral level. - Students will be able to deliver professional-quality oral presentation, including those incorporating technology, at the doctoral level - Students will develop an advanced level of knowledge of the theories, roles, responsibilities, and necessary skills used in leadership in a variety of professional contexts. - Students will be able to analyze problems and synthesize information using critical thinking skills and offer defensible solutions within the professional leadership context.
+PROGRAM COURSE WORK:

-PROGRAM COURSE WORK IS FORTHCOMING